Monash University shooting: Shooting

-When Xiang stopped shooting and moved to switch weapons, Lee Gordon-Brown, the injured lecturer, grabbed Xiang's hands as he reached into his jacket.
-Gordon-Brown and a student in the room, Alastair Boast, tackled him.
+When Xiang stopped shooting and moved to switch weapons, Lee Gordon-Brown, the classroom lecturer who was among those shot and wounded, grabbed Xiang's hands as he reached into his jacket.
+Gordon-Brown and a student in the room, Alastair Boast, then tackled him.
 Bradley Thompson later entered the room and discovered five guns in holsters around Xiang's waist, including two Berettas, a Taurus, and two revolvers, as well as two magazines from near his hip.

-Gordon-Brown and Boast were assisted by a passing lecturer from a nearby room, Brett Inder, to restrain Xiang for thirty minutes until police arrived, while Thompson and university administrator Colin Thornby, provided first aid.
+Gordon-Brown and Boast were assisted by a passing lecturer from a nearby room, Brett Inder, in restraining Xiang for thirty minutes until police arrived, while Thompson and university administrator Colin Thornby provided first aid.
 They both received Red Cross "Community Hero" awards for their assistance.
 At least one injured student reportedly left the room and sought help for his injuries from security staff.

-Xiang was deemed by police to be unfit for interview but wrote a note referring to William Wu after his arrest saying "I finally ended WW's life."
+Xiang was deemed by police to be unfit for interview but wrote a note referring to William Wu after his arrest saying, "I finally ended WW's life."
 All classes in the Menzies Building were cancelled for the rest of the day and the university set up counselling stations.

+Victims

+Seven people were shot, resulting in two dead and five injured.
+The dead were Xu Hui "William" Wu, an international student from Hong Kong and neighbour of Xiang's in Melbourne; and Yat Ming "Steven" Chan, a student from Doncaster.
+The injured were lecturer Lee Gordon-Brown, who was shot in the arm and knee; student Daniel Urbach, who was wounded in the shoulder and arm; student Laurie Brown, who was wounded in the leg and abdomen; student Christine Young, who was shot in the face; and student Leigh Dat Huynh, who was shot in the leg and discharged from hospital within a day.